citp/privacy-policy-historical/g/ge/get/getfeedback.com.md

 Thanks for taking the time to learn about our privacy policy.
 We hope it was clear and reassuring.
 If you have any questions, please contact us:

-GetFeedback, Inc.
+SurveyMonkey Inc. (successor-in-interest to GetFeedback Inc.)

 Address: 123 Mission St, Floor 26 San Francisco, CA 94105

 Email: [privacy@getfeedback.com](mailto:privacy@getfeedback.com)

-**Important note:** If you are resident in the EEA, the "data controller" of your personal information is GetFeedback, Inc.
+**Important note:** If you are resident in the EEA, the "data controller" of your personal information is SurveyMonkey Inc. (successor-in-interest to GetFeedback Inc.)

 [ ](https://privacy.truste.com/privacy-seal/validation?rid=df85fa85-6a96-416f-9000-3ce95cc8110a)